 Email is NOT an acquisition channel

 The sooner businesses stop viewing email as an acquisition tool, the better.
 It should be about creating custom retention, loyalty and converting customers at the right moment instead.
+In fact, email marketing could be your most profitable channel.
 Sure, Facebook ads give your website ten times the amount of traffic, but email gives you five times the number of sales.

 Ask yourself what is more important – vanity metrics or actual sales that ensure the long term survival of your business?
 Social media – organic and paid – is still a crucial part of your marketing mix, but use it to grow your database.
 Email is where you can build that loyalty and ensure you are actually converting customers and communicating with them at the right time.

 Building a good email marketing strategy is like building a house – you have to get the foundations right before you get to decorate it.
 If you don’t get the foundations right first, you are going to end up homeless in a few years time.
 The same goes for your email marketing strategy.
 Data is the foundation and it’s important that it is captured effectively from the outset.
 In addition, you need to practice good database hygiene to ensure the customers on your list are people that really want to be there.